 During food adventure holidays, you will hike or cycle your way across a region.
 All the while, you will be sampling its unique epicurean delights along the way.
 Food adventure holidays are a way to gain a deeper appreciation of a region’s gastronomic culture while admiring the sights.

 Food tourism is becoming an increasingly popular sub-industry.
 Many holidaymakers are combining tastings of indigenous cuisines with fabulous walking and cycling routes across the continent.
 From Ireland in the west all the way over to Greece in the east, there are so many food adventure holidays to choose from!

-Below, you can see the infographic in full.
-After that, there is the transcript for anyone using an audio reader.
+Below, you can see the infographic on the best food adventure holidays in full.
+After that, there is a transcript for anyone using an audio reader.

 Transcript for Europe’s best food adventure holidays